the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 CodeRefinery hosts a set of open source training materials including both beginner and intermediate level material and organizes multiple highly interactive large scale workshops per year.
 Skills learned from the workshops and/or materials allow researchers to produce more reproducible, open and efficient software and thus promote FAIR [@FAIR] research practices.
 One goal of the project is to evolve into a community project that seamlessly integrates with other initiatives.
 FIXME: elaborate on the integration part if it's relevant, else leave out.

-#### Reprohack
-The ReproHack Team offers resources to host events where students and researchers can get together to try and reproduce the results of published papers with the methods described there or ideally with the software provided by the authors.
-FIXME: This is applied FAIR principles elaborate a bit on why this is related for RSE competencies?
-Or do we want to make the point, that this teaches reproducible science?

 #### PRACE
 The Partnership for Advanced Computing in Europe (PRACE) [@PRACE] offers training